Monday, November 17, 2025

 Closing

 OK, gotta go.
-I think this makes for another good #DearEustace monologue.
 I rest.

 Don Kenobi